KratoSkills/Linear-Regression/README.md

 # Price-Prediction
+1. This Model predicts close price based upon open price.
-This works well in trending market situations, any time frame.
+2. This Model works well in trending market situations, any time frame.

 ### Current Update on Model: -
 1. Initial release, no real-time predictions.